phr85/cli-robot/README.md

 ```

 #### bagHistory(-job)
 In `bag.history.json` the job keeps automatically track of de-registered products and price changes.
-This file will be automatically created after the first run (contents will be equal to `bag.history.json`).
+This file will be automatically created after the first run (at this moment contents will be equal to `bag.history.json`).
 Deleting this file is the same as restarting the history.
 Probably it is necessary for you to backup this file

 **bag.history.json - Sample:**